-LA kids hit by dumped jet fuel are back in school as FAA investigates pilots actions
+Delta pilot told air traffic control he didn’t need to dump fuel

 “I thought it was smoke, but when it went down, I felt it and it smelled like gas,” he said.

-Flight 89 did declare an emergency and returned to the airport.
-Based on the location of the schools, Soucie said he estimates that the plane was probably at an altitude of about 4,000 to 5,000 feet.

-Had the plane been at 10,000 feet, the fuel would never reach the ground because it would be atomized after leaving the wings, Soucie said.

-The affected schools are operating on their normal schedules Wednesday.
-All the jet fuel has evaporated, the fire department said.
+The affected schools had normal schedules Wednesday.
+All the jet fuel has since evaporated, the fire department said.

 “With the monitoring devices that we have, there are no explosive limits that are being detected at all, as well as solid or liquid products remaining,” Los Angeles County Fire Department Battalion Chief Jason Robertson said.